Arham4/42-piscine-c/README.md

 She could experience a time-out (a program never ending), a KO (an incorrect output), or a Norme-error.
-All projects are required to respect The Norm, which is a series of rules.
+All projects are required to respect The Norm, which is a set of rules.
 For example, one may not have more than 25 lines in a function, a line may not have more than 80 characters, a file may not have more  than 5 functions, the declaration of all variables must